Kong/docs.konghq.com/app/deck/installation.md

 decK can read the files during diff/sync procedures.

-If you're integrating decK into your CI system, you can either install decK into the system itself, use the Docker based environment or pull the binaries hosted on Github in each job.
+If you're integrating decK into your CI system, you can either install decK into the system itself, use the Docker based environment, or pull the binaries hosted on Github in each job.